h0ethan04/h0ethan04/README.md

 ![Jokes Card](https://readme-jokes.vercel.app/api)

-🔭 I’m currently working on completing the ICSSC fellowship and learning web development.
+🔭 I’m currently working on DSA and web dev.
 🌱 I’m currently learning `.py`, `.cpp` and `.java`
 ⚡ Fun fact: I competed in the 2023 California International Marathon and finished in 3:36